UK PM Johnson indicates more visas to Indians in return for free trade deal

 UK Prime Minister Boris Johnson Photograph:( WION )

 Johnson arrived in Ahmedabad city in western Gujarat state on Thursday, kick-starting his two-day visit to India.
-His visit comes in the backdrop of the Russia-Ukraine war and the situation in the Indo-Pacifi
+His visit comes in the backdrop of domestic political turmoil over the Partygate scandal, the Russia-Ukraine war and the situation in the Indo-Pacific

-UK Prime Minister Boris Johnson suggested that he is ready to offer more visas to Indians in return for a free trade agreement, reported Reuters.
+UK Prime Minister Boris Johnson has expressed readiness to offer more visas to Indians in return for a free trade agreement, reported Reuters.

 "I have always been in favour of talented people coming to this country," Johnson told reporters on the plane on his way to India.